hubito98/Onion/README.md

 Library for creating neural networks build from scratch.

 ## Use it
-Just download files from source file to your project.
+Just download files from source folder to your project.

 ## Create neural network
 Like it is given in main.py you have to import nn and tools and then: